abpframework/abp/docs/en/Caching.md

 ABP's Distributed Cache [handle](Exception-Handling.md), log and hide errors by default.
 There is an option to change this globally (see the options below).

 In addition, all of the `IDistributedCache<TCacheItem>` (and `IDistributedCache<TCacheItem, TCacheKey>`) methods have an optional `hideErrors` parameter, which is `null` by default.
 The global value is used if this parameter left as `null`, otherwise you can decide to hide or throw the exceptions for individual method calls.

+## Batch Operations

+ABP's distributed cache interfaces provide methods to perform batch get/set methods those improves the performance when you want to get or set multiple cache items in a single method call.

+* `SetManyAsync` and `SetMany` methods can be used to set multiple values to the cache.
+* `GetManyAsync` and `GetMany` methods can be used to retrieve multiple values from the cache.

+> These are not standard methods of the ASP.NET Core caching.
+So, a provide may not support them.
+They are supported by the [ABP Redis Cache integration package](Redis-Cache.md).

 ## Advanced Topics